 Earlier, in October 2018, Klaas had travelled to Belgrade for a retreat organised by the Digital Freedom Fund, which supports strategic litigation in the field of digital rights.
 There he met Christiaan van Veen, who works with Philip Alston – the United Nations (UN) Special Rapporteur on Extreme Poverty and Human Rights – and gave a presentation about their research on "digital welfare states".

 Van Veen realised SyRI was another example of this trend.
 He discussed an idea with Klaas: shouldn’t Alston assist the case by writing to the courthouse in The Hague?
-In the Netherlands, is not customary, but it’s not illegal either.
+In the Netherlands, such an "amicus curiae" is not customary, but it’s not illegal either.
 That too was strategic: using every legal tool, including unconventional means.
 It could mean that the judges would be reminded again of what was at stake.

 And it was quite a logical choice for the UN Human Rights Rapporteur to get involved in the SyRI case.
 Because at its heart, it is about human rights.
 The Dutch often think of other countries when that subject comes up.
 When Klaas once wrote to Dutch political parties to talk about human rights, he was almost exclusively set up with MPs with foreign affairs portfolios.
 But human rights are violated in the Netherlands too.
 It was not for nothing that Urgenda successfully appealed on the grounds of human rights.